BUPT-GAMMA/CompareNet_FakeNewsDetection/README.md

-Code for the under-reviewed EMNLP 2020 paper "CompareNet: Integrating Heterogeneous Knowledge for Fake News Detection"
+Code for the ACL 2021 paper "CompareNet: Integrating Heterogeneous Knowledge for Fake News Detection"

 Make sure the following files are present as per the directory structure before running the code,